kasius/git-commit-history-angular/README.md

 run: npm run start

 The application must be uploaded in your browser at `http://localhost:7777` and you can now interact with the app

+## Next steps
+- Implement Pagination
+- Server Side
+- Graph with visual information of project Commits
+- HTML Separation in Angular Components
+- Implement environment in NX project

+ `If you need me to implement these steps, you can tell me to spend more time and implement what is indicated.`